Srinidhidandge27/API-Final-Project/mern-app/README.md

 Full-stack MERN-based application

-This repository integrates all of the previous assignments.
+This app integrates all of the previous assignments.

 To run frontend,